rafafortes/cache-warmer/README.md

 Cache Warmer is a PHP tool designed to crawl and cache all internal URLs of a Magento 2 store to improve page load speeds by preloading content into Varnish cache.

 ## Features
-- Crawls all internal URLs starting from the homepage.
+- Crawls all internal URLs starting from the homepage or URLs specified in the `urls` file.
 - Extracts URLs from the store's `sitemap.xml`.
 - Handles URL normalization and parameter variations.
 - Skips unwanted file types (e.g., images, PDFs).
 - Skips URLs based on a blacklist file with customizable patterns.
 - Displays real-time processing details such as response codes and load times.
 - Shows time in milliseconds for each URL loaded.
+- Prevents duplicate URL processing.
 - **Multi-threading:** Supports parallel processing of URLs to speed up the crawling process.
 - **Debug mode:** Outputs all links found on each accessed page.